LarissaTredoux/rpi-temp-sensor-project/README.md

 `temperature` can of course be replaced with whatever your sensor measures.

-You can use `/setuserpic` in BotFather to set the user pic of the bot to the VASTech logo.
+You can use `/setuserpic` in BotFather to set the user pic of the bot.
 If you would like a commands menu for your bot to appear in Telegram when you type `/`, you can use `/setcommands` in BotFather to set the commands list to:

 ```
 start - Start the bot